Winter in Sardinia: Our 4-day Road Trip Itinerary

 Extra travel tips for visiting Sardinia

-We mentioned before that you’ll have all sorts of encounters with wild animals when driving in Sardinia, but our advice is to never beep on goats.
+We mentioned before that you’ll have all sorts of wild animal encounters when driving in Sardinia, but our advice is to never beep on goats.
 They are unpredictable and could attack your car if you do so!

 Sardinia is one of the seven Blue Zone regions of the world – places where people live much longer than average.
 It is believed that the secret of their longevity lies in Sardinian food, a diet based mostly on cheese from grass-fed sheep, goat milk, and lots of fruit, vegetables, and fish.
 Enjoy the local food!